josehoras/josehoras.github.io/_posts/2019-03-11-advanced-lane-finding-project.md

 - [Calculate the road curvature and vehicle position on lane](#5-calculate-the-road-curvature-and-vehicle-position-on-lane)
 - [Plot the results onto the original image](#6-plot-the-results-onto-the-original-image)

+The code can be found on the [GitHub repository](https://github.com/josehoras/Advanced-Lane-Finding)

 ### Camera Calibration

  I use the graphics library OpenCV for camera calibration, and in further steps for lane recognition.
 OpenCV uses chessboard images as known pattern for calibration.
 Twenty figures of a chessboard in different angles are provided in the project.